JefersonLC/url-shortener/README.md

 ## Contributions

-I appreciate contributions and suggestions to improve my portfolio website!
+I appreciate contributions and suggestions to improve my application!
 If you have any ideas or encounter any issues, feel free to open an issue or submit a pull request.